A Dynamic and Incentive Policy for Selecting D2D Mobile Relays: Numerical Results

 Before evaluating the performance of our relay selection policies, we show the motivation behind these approximations.
-We start by showing how the suggested algorithms highly reduce the computation complexity of the exact solution of the \gls{CPOMDP} problem.
-We consider $\mathcal{S}=25$ possible states.
-For a single \gls{UE} scenario and $K=5$ relays, we plot in figure \ref{fig.CompPWLCvsCPBVI} the $\log10$ of the complexity ratio between the proposed \gls{CPBVI} solution (i.e. given in subsection \ref{subsec:RS_CPBVI}) and the exact solution as function of the number of possible regions (i.e. called states).
-This figure shows that exact solution for our \gls{CPOMDP} problem of realistic size is unfeasible and that the \gls{CPBVI} solution highly reduce the complexity compared to the exact one.
+In fact, we illustrate in figure \ref{fig.CompPWLCvsCPBVI} and \ref{fig.CompCPBVIvsGCPBVI} how the suggested algorithms highly reduce the computation complexity of the exact solution of the \gls{CPOMDP} problem.
+For a single \gls{MU} scenario and $K=5$ relays, we plot in figure \ref{fig.CompPWLCvsCPBVI} the $\log10$ of the complexity ratio between the exact solution and the proposed \gls{CPBVI} solution (i.e. given in \ref{subsec:RS_CPBVI}) as function of the number of possible regions (i.e. called states).
+This shows that exact solution for of realistic sizes \gls{CPOMDP} is unfeasible .

 In addition, the exponential number of actions $2^K$ motivated us to propose a greedy design of the \gls{CPBVI} algorithm that avoids the study of all the possible actions.
-We consider $\mathcal{S}=25$ possible states and we plot in figure \ref{fig.CompCPBVIvsGCPBVI} the complexity ratio between the \gls{CPBVI} solution and its greedy alternative (i.e. given in subsection \ref{subsec:RS_GCPBVI}) as function of the number of the potential relays $K$.
-This figure shows that, even for a small number of potential relays (e.g. $K=10$) we can reduce the complexity of a factor of $12$.
+We consider $\mathcal{S}=25$ possible states and we plot in figure \ref{fig.CompCPBVIvsGCPBVI} the complexity ratio between the \gls{CPBVI} solution and its greedy alternative (i.e. given in \ref{subsec:RS_GCPBVI}) as function of the number of the potential relays $K$.
+This figure shows that, even for a small number of potential relays $K=10$, we can reduce the complexity of a factor of $12$.

-We evaluate the performance of the \gls{GCPBVI} algorithm compared to the \gls{CPBVI} scheme.
-Indeed, the comparison is done in terms of the average cumulative reward, cost and \gls{EE}.
-The following simple scenario is assumed: single \gls{UE} with $K=2$ potential relays and $S_x=S_y=4$ (i.e. $16$ rectangular regions).
-Figure \ref{fig.RS_NS_GCPBVI} verifies that the \gls{GCPBVI} almost return the same average cumulative reward as the $\epsilon$-optimal policy \gls{CPBVI}.
-Both solutions have an average cumulative cost that is lower than the cost threshold $C_{th}$ given in table \ref{table.RS_NumSettings}.
+Moreover, we evaluate the performance of the greedy \gls{GCPBVI} algorithm (given in \ref{subsec:RS_GCPBVI}) compared to the \gls{CPBVI} scheme (given by \ref{subsec:RS_CPBVI}).
+Indeed, the comparison is done in terms of the average cumulative reward, cost and \gls{EE} of both \gls{CPBVI} and \gls{GCPBVI} relay selection solutions.
+For this comparison, we consider the following simple scenario: single \gls{MU} with $K=2$ potential relays and $S_x=3$ times $S_y=3$ rectangular regions (i.e. $9$ states).
+Figure \ref{fig.RS_NS_GCPBVI} verifies that the \gls{GCPBVI} almost return the same average cumulative reward as the \gls{CPBVI} algorithm.
+Both solutions have an average cumulative cost that is lower than the cost threshold $C_{th}$ given in \ref{table.RS_NumSettings}.
 Therefore, similar average cumulative energy efficiency is deduced for both algorithms.